ham-radio-72/green-phys.github.io/content/User Guide/Installation/_index.md

   $ make -j 4 && make test
   ```

-If you have non-standard installation location of the dependent packages installed in step 1, cmake will fail to find those.
-Green uses the standard cmake mechanism (FindXXX.cmake) to find those packages.
+If you have a non-standard installation location of the dependent packages installed in step 1, cmake will fail to find the package.
+Green uses the standard cmake mechanism (FindXXX.cmake) to find  packages.
 The following pointers may help:
   - For Eigen: specify in the cmake line: -DEigen3_DIR=/header/directory/of/eigen
   - For MPI: Follow the instructions on [cmake with mpi](https://cmake.org/cmake/help/latest/module/FindMPI.html)
   - For BLAS: Follow the instructions on [cmake with BLAS](https://cmake.org/cmake/help/latest/module/FindBLAS.html)